xperthut/HYPPO-X/README.md

 ```
 ##### See [README.md](https://github.com/xperthut/HYPPOX/tree/master/Pie_chart) for details construction of a HTML file using this data.
 You can save the pie chart in a png formatted image.

+##### 14. When you enable the flag `PIE_CHART_CODE` for `double filter function` then you will get three more JSON variables.
+One of those variable is `var ph`.
+The other two variables' name depend on the choice of the filter functions and the name of the variables are same as the specified names in the constant `FILTER_NAMES`.
+As discussed in previous step, you have to merge the data of a variable if it appears in multiple times.
+These variables are used to color the nodes.
+See [README.md](https://github.com/xperthut/HYPPOX/tree/master/Pie_chart) for details construction of a HTML file using the data of these variables.
+You can save the an image in `png` format.